Serving the North Since 1970

-Liam Moberg • Program Coordinator, Crisis Services
+Liam Moberg • Team Lead, Crisis Services

 Jody Stronstad • Program Coordinator, Community Education

-Jody is a white, cis-gendered, able-bodied woman born and raised in Burns Lake (Ts’il Kaz Koh), British Columbia.
+Jody (She/Her) is a white, cis-gender, able-bodied woman born and raised in Burns Lake (Ts’il Kaz Koh), British Columbia.
 Today, Jody is honoured to live and work on the traditional unceded territory of the Lheidli T’enneh people.
 Jody has completed her Honours Bachelor of Science in Psychology and is currently a Master of Counselling candidate at the University of Northern British Columbia.
 She began volunteering as a responder in 2017 and quickly fell in love with the role, as she believes that everyone has a right to access mental health support.
 In her current position, Jody facilitates educational workshops on mental health and suicide prevention.
 Jody’s passion is teaching people skills to help themselves, and their peers, when they are struggling or thinking about suicide.
 She feels humbled when people share their stories with her and to be a source of support for residents in Northern BC and beyond.

-Danielle Kent • Program Assistant
+Daneille Kent • Program Coordinator, Crisis Services

 Danielle has her Bachelor of Science in Psychology and has been with the Crisis Centre since 2021.
 She is passionate about offering connection and compassion in moments of crisis.
 She enjoys facilitating responder training and assisting with the day-to-day operations of the Centre.

-Cynthia Andal • Program Assistant
+Cynthia Andal • Program Coordinator, Crisis Services

 Cynthia came to us in 2021 with a background in caring for people in marginalized communities.
 She is passionate about supporting people in their most difficult moments and creating opportunities for connection.
 She is excited about assisting in the daily operation of the centre, answering crisis calls and training new responders.

-Erin Ridsdale (Vincent) • Program Assistant
+Erin Ridsdale (Vincent) • Program Coordinator, Crisis Services

-Erin is a white cis-gendered able-bodied woman of settler descent.
+Erin (She/Her) is a white cis-gender able-bodied woman of settler descent.
 Erin is honored to live on the unceded traditional territory of the powerful and resilient people of the Lheidli T’enneh people.
 Erin has a Social Service UT diploma from the College of New Caledonia and is currently working towards her Bachelor of Social Work from the University of Victora.
 Erin first started at the Crisis Centre of Northern British Columbia in November of 2020 as a volunteer and quickly fell in love with the role and support that the Crisis Centre of Northern BC offers.
 In time, she moved into employment in crisis line responding, community education support, and outreach along with leadership.
 Erin’s passion is supporting people in their time of crisis, especially when a person is living with grief and loss.
 Erin feels humbled to be a source of support in Northern British Columbia and across Canada.

-Arushi Saxena • Community Education Assistant
+Arushi Saxena • Program Assistant, Community Education

-Arushi was born in Delhi, India, but has had the honour of living on the traditional unceded territory of the Lheidli T’enneh people for the past 15 years.
+Arushi (She/Her) was born in Delhi, India, but has had the honour of living on the traditional unceded territory of the Lheidli T’enneh people for the past 15 years.
 Arushi first started as a crisis-line volunteer in 2019 while completing her Honours Bachelor of Science in Psychology at the University of Northern British Columbia.
 Soon after, she was excited to be integrated into the various roles of support that the Crisis Centre offers.
 In time, she moved into a supervision role before stepping into community education.
 Today, Arushi focuses on project management, social media, marketing and design, and workshop facilitation.
 She is passionate about making people feel heard and having the privilege of knowing their stories.